Symmetry protected topological phases under decoherence: Effective Field Theory Evaluation

 \subsection{Bosonic Integer Quantum Hall state}

-We would also like to discuss the $2d$ bosonic integer quantum Hall state discussed in Ref.~\onlinecite{levinsenthil}.
-The bIQH state can be obtained from the same NLSM description Eq.~\ref{2dnlsm}, and reducing the $\U(1)^A \times \U(1)^B$ symmetry in Eq.~\ref{u1ab} to one diagonal $\U(1)$ symmetry.
-The edge state of the bIQH state is nonchiral, whose left-moving modes carry the $\U(1)$ charge, while the right-moving modes are neutral.
+We would also like to discuss the $2d$ bosonic integer quantum Hall (bIQH) state discussed in Ref.~\cite{levinsenthil}.
+The bIQH state can be obtained from the same NLSM description \eqnref{2dnlsm}, and reducing the $\U(1)^A \times \U(1)^B$ symmetry in \eqnref{u1ab} to one diagonal $\U(1)$ symmetry.
+The edge state of the bIQH state is nonchiral, whose left-moving modes ($\phi+\theta$) carry the $\U(1)$ charge, while the right-moving ($\phi-\theta$) modes are neutral.
 The Hall conductivity of the bIQH state must be an even integer due to the bosonic nature of the underlying particles.